 Ultimately, the general approach for a cranioplasty must be customized for each patient based on three principle factors: (1) cause of cranial defect; (2) location, size, and geometry of defect; and (3) presence of complicating factors, including infection and radiation.
 The interplay among these factors determines the optimal strategy for a given clinical scenario.

-If you are interested to learn more about cranioplasty and would like to talk to Dr. Tahiri, feel free to contact him via the contact form on his website.
+If you are interested to learn more about cranioplasty and would like to talk to Dr. Tahiri, feel free to contact his office.
+Also, please view our cranioplasty before and after photos in our patient gallery.